slonka/nodejs-production-ready-profiling/readme.md

-# Support for profiling inside worker-threads
+# Production ready profiling - profiler comparision

 Tried on OSX node 12.6.0 and 11.15.0